ethantherizzler2/Roblox-Scripts/README.md

 **For fun when I'm bored.**

-This repository contains client-sided Roblox scripts for experimentation and testing.
+This repository contains Roblox scripts for experimentation and testing.

-## Usage
+## NOTE

 1. Load these scripts using a executor..
 2. **Always test in a Test environment**; you may get Banned.
-3. No stealing, just fun!